Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

-However, democracy's long-run effects tell a different story.
-While the peak effect at horizon 10 declines from 7.2 to 4.8 log points when controlling for geopolitics—a reduction of about one-third—the majority of democracy's long-run impact persists.
-By horizon 15, democracy continues to generate approximately 5 log points of additional GDP growth even after accounting for geopolitical channels.
-The distinction between transitory and permanent democratization sharpens these findings: as shown in Appendix~\ref{app_b:geo_democracy}, transitory democratic episodes generate short-run growth almost exclusively through temporary geopolitical improvements.
-In contrast, permanent democratic transitions yield cumulative GDP gains of approximately 20 log points over 25 years, with geopolitical channels explaining only 30\% of this effect.
-The remaining 70\% operates through sustained domestic institutional improvements—enhanced property rights, political stability, reduced expropriation risk, and human capital accumulation—that materialize gradually but persist independently of international alignment.\footnote{Our estimate of 20 log points for permanent democratization aligns closely with \citet{Acemoglu2019-bo}'s finding that democracy increases GDP per capita by approximately 20\% in the long run.
-The decomposition reveals that while geopolitical improvements account for most of democracy's immediate effects, domestic institutional channels dominate the long-run benefits.
-Appendix~\ref{app_b:geo_democracy} provides detailed impulse responses to transitory versus permanent democracy shocks using the methodology described in Appendix~\ref{app_b:irf_transitory_persistent}.}
+However, the majority of democracy's long-run growth impact persists even after accounting for geopolitical channels.
+By horizon 15, democracy continues to generate about 4.5 log points of additional GDP growth in the joint specification, representing roughly two-thirds of the univariate effect.
+The distinction between transitory and permanent democratization sharpens these findings: as shown in Appendix~\ref{app_b:geo_democracy}, transitory democratic episodes generate growth almost exclusively through temporary geopolitical improvements.
+In contrast, permanent democratic transitions yield cumulative GDP gains of roughly 20 log points over 25 years, with geopolitical channels explaining only 30--40\% of this effect.
+The remaining 60--70\% is consistent with domestic institutional channels, including enhanced property rights, political stability, reduced expropriation risk, and human capital accumulation---that materialize gradually but persist independently of international alignment.\footnote{Our estimate of 20 log points for permanent democratization aligns closely with \citet{Acemoglu2019-bo}'s finding of approximately 20\% in the long run; see Appendix~\ref{app_b:geo_democracy} for the full transitory-versus-permanent decomposition.}